Alternative Media Request Form for Textbooks Only

-To expedite the Alternative Media process, students can choose to submit their own course materials for Alternative Media production, or if the DRC is unable to obtain a version of requested course materials by other means, students may be asked to submit their own course materials.
-These materials will be cut and scanned.
-The physical copy of the materials will be rebound and returned within 72 hours of submission.
-Please note that the altered condition of returned course materials may affect their resale value.
+To expedite the alternative media process, students may choose to submit their own course materials (textbooks, handouts, etc.) for alternative media processing.
+Additionally, if the DRC is unable to obtain a version of the requested course materials by other means, students may be asked to submit their own course materials.
+These materials will be unbound and scanned.
+The original copy of the materials will be rebound and returned within three business days of submission.
+Please note that the altered condition of the returned course material may affect its resale value.

 The DRC will deliver all requested course materials via online download.
 Students will receive notification of new material availability through email.
 Due to issues with third-party email platforms, the DRC cannot guarantee delivery of alternative media emails to any email address other than a Nevada student email address (@nevada.unr.edu).
 For this reason, students are required to activate and use their UNR student emails.

 Students who wish to receive materials by other methods (CD, flash drive, Braille, etc.) should contact the Alternative Media Program directly.
 The Alternative Media Program will notify students by email when these materials are available for pick-up.

 Materials will be available for 14 calendar days.
 If students do not regularly access materials during this period, the Alternative Media Program will place subsequent materials on hold.
 Processing of new materials will only resume after the student contacts their DRC counselor.